h4ck3rm1k3/db-docs/index.md

 ### Transactions

-If the database server you're using supports transactions, you can use the `db.Database.Begin()` and `db.Database.End()` methods to delimit transactions:
+If the database you're using supports transactions, you can use the `db.Database.Begin()` and `db.Database.End()` methods to delimit transactions:

 ```go